finegrain-ai/refiners/docs/getting-started/recommended.md

 rye sync --all-features
 ```

+## Converting weights

 The format of state dicts used by Refiners is custom and we do not redistribute model weights, but we provide conversion tools and working scripts for popular models.
 For instance, let us convert the autoencoder from Stable Diffusion 1.5:

 ```bash
 python "scripts/conversion/convert_diffusers_autoencoder_kl.py" --to "lda.safetensors"
 ```

+If you need to convert weights for all models, check out `script/prepare_test_weights.py`.

+!!! warning
-If you need to convert weights for all models, check out `script/prepare_test_weights.py` (warning: it requires a GPU with significant VRAM and a lot of disk space).
+    Using `script/prepare_test_weights.py` requires a GPU with significant VRAM and a lot of disk space.

 Now to check that it works copy your favorite 512x512 picture in the current directory as `input.png` and create `ldatest.py` with this content: